mapbox/mapbox-gl-native/platform/ios/DEVELOPING.md

 [SourceKitten](https://github.com/jpsim/SourceKitten/) is required and will be installed automatically using Homebrew.

+### Customizing compilation settings

+You can provide an optional and custom [`xcconfig`](https://help.apple.com/xcode/mac/current/#/dev745c5c974) file named `platform/darwin/developer.xcconfig` to set custom build options.
+This file is ignored by git.
+These custom settings apply to all configurations (`Debug`, `Release`, `RelWithDebInfo`), but do **not** apply to the core `mbgl` files.
+This mechanism allows you to try different compiler settings (for example when testing an Xcode beta).

 ## Testing

 `make ios-test` builds and runs unit tests of cross-platform code as well as the SDK.